-- No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
-If applicable terraces will be made in accordance with agricultural regulations. - Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases (as applicable).

-- Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
+- Erosion mitigation measures1 must be implemented to direct stormwater runoff away from the nonperennial watercourse and into existing stormwater earth drains associated with the nearby roads. - No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
+If applicable terraces will be made in accordance with agricultural regulations. - Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases (as applicable). - Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
 For example, dig drainage channels (catch drains sized to accommodate the upslope catchment). - Install sediment controls down slope of the site to catch sediment (if applicable). - Inspect and maintain erosion and sediment controls regularly. - Limit vehicle movement to the site and control access points.
 Clearly mark such access points and inform all suppliers. - Save and re-use topsoil during re-vegetation.
 Never store topsoil around trees as this may kill them.
 Spread the topsoil back when the work is finished and re-vegetate the site as soon as possible to control erosion.
 Remove the sediment and erosion controls only after re-vegetation was successfully implemented. - Store all stockpiles and building materials behind sediment fences.
 Cover them with plastic to prevent erosion by wind. - It is illegal to discharge water into a public stream if the quality does not conform to the required health or water standards.
 Other measures as may be necessary must be taken to prevent the surface water from being concentrated in streams and from scouring the slopes, banks or other areas.
 All potential hazardous fluids / materials must be protected from the rain to prevent them being washed into storm water channels.
 All such measures must be discussed with and approved by the ECO. - Build a dam below the area used for cutting tiles, concrete and bricks.
 Surround the wash-out area with a sediment fence that slows down the water flow.
 Filter or settle-out all water pumped off the site.
 The water must be clear before it enters the storm water system or creeks.
-Gypsum can be applied to muddy (turbid) water to help clay particles settle. - Fill in all trenches immediately after services have been laid.
+Gypsum can be applied to muddy (turbid) water to help clay particles settle. - Fill in all trenches immediately after services have been laid. - Stormwater must be diverted from the construction works and roads must be managed in such a manner as to disperse runoff and to prevent the concentration of storm water.
+Storm water control works must be constructed, operated and maintained in a sustainable manner throughout the project - Increased runoff due to vegetation clearance and/or soil compaction must be managed, and storm water leaving the construction site must in no way be contaminated by any substance, whether such substance is a solid, liquid, vapour or gas or a combination thereof which is produced, used, stored, dumped or spilled on the premises;

-7.10.10 Alien invasive management plan
+5.10.10 Alien invasive management plan

 In accordance with Regulation 15 and 16 of the Conservation of Agricultural Resources Act, 1983 (Act no. 43 of 1983) (CARA) as amended, all listed alien invasive plant species must management on any land in SA.
 As such an alien invasive management plan may be required to be implemented during construction and operation phase of the project.
 If such a plan is required, it must include mitigation measures to reduce the invasion of alien species and ensure that the removal of alien species is undertaken.
+Wetlands and rivers are especially susceptible to many of species.